NVIDIA/NeMo-Guardrails/README.md

           - EMAIL_ADDRESS
 ```

-The `.co` files included in a guardrails configuration contain the Colang definitions that define various types of rails.
+The `.co` files included in a guardrails configuration contain the Colang definitions (see the next section for a quick overview of what Colang is) that define various types of rails.
 Below is an example `greeting.co` file which defines the dialog rails for greeting the user.

 ```colang
 define user express greeting